djheery/data-structures/binary-trees/avl-tree/README.md

 AVL trees are the oldest self-balancing BST data structure to be invented.

+Its a common misconception that AVL trees are more complex to implement than Red-Black trees.
+It is my opinion that AVL trees are simpler by an order of magnitude to implement than Red Black trees.

+I've come to this conclusion due to 2 factors:

+1. Whilst the balancing requirements are stricter - There is only one rule - Balance factor is in set { 1, 0, -1 } whereas Red Black Trees have more rules to obey
+2. Due to the simpler balancing requirements there is much less boiler plate in the final code base due to no fixup methods and RED-RED/BLACK-BLACK conflict checks

+Due to this I would recommend people implement an AVL tree before implementing a Red-Black tree

 ## Balancing Factor

 In a binary tree the balance factor of node `x` is defined to be the height difference of its two child sub-trees rooted at node-x.